 These boneless chicken thighs are crazy popular in our family, especially with the kids.
 It’s one of my wife’s signature chicken recipes.
-She came up with this recipe a long time ago, and has since perfected it.
+She came up with it a long time ago, and has since perfected it.
 So, my wife will be the chef today and I will be the photographer.
-The recipe is simple and very quick to execute, yet it produces a surprisingly flavorful and delicious dish.
+The recipe is simple and very quick to execute, yet it makes a surprisingly flavorful and delicious dish.

-As these boneless chicken thighs are being cooked, the smell of sesame oil and garlic makes makes you so hungry that you just can’t wait till they are done.
-Thankfully, the cooking process is very quick.
-The chicken thighs come out tender and succulent, and go well with a variety of side dishes and salads.
+As these boneless chicken thighs are being cooked, the smell of sesame oil and garlic makes you so hungry that you just can’t wait till they are ready.
+Thankfully, it they take just minutes to cook.
+The thighs come out tender and succulent, and go well with a variety of side dishes and salads.
 We’ve also used leftovers to make quesadillas and panini with great results.
 We’ve always made these garlic sesame chicken thighs on the stove, but I keep wondering how they would turn out on a grill.
 I might try that.
 There isn’t any sugar in the marinade so they should take open fire really well.

 - 1 Tbsp low sodium soy sauce